bigladder/atom-language-energyplus/readme.md

 This package leverages three grammar CSON files (e.g. `grammars/language-err.cson`) to define different categories of text that appear in EnergyPlus files using Javascript regex (regular expressions).
 Once those are defined, the styles LESS file (e.g. `styles/language-idf.less`) defines what text color and background highlighting formats to apply to some of those text categories.
 For example, EnergyPlus object class names (*keyword.object.class.idf*) appear in blue, bold text and the final line in ERR files will either have green background highlighting if the most recent simulation succeeded (*entity.warning.idf*) or red background highlighting if the most recent simulation terminated (*variable.warning.idf*).
 The grammar CSON files and styles LESS file can be reconfigured, if you desire.

+## Toggle Comments

+This package includes two commands for toggling comments: **Toggle EnergyPlus Comments** for adding and removing "! " from the beginning of lines in IDF, IMF, and PXT files, and **Toggle Modelkit Comments** for adding and removing "# " from the beginning of lines in IMF and PXT files.
+There are three options for accessing these commands:

+- From the *Packages / Language EnergyPlus* menu
+- Right-clicking within an active file
+- Using keybindings (`shift-ctrl-1` for **Toggle EnergyPlus Comments** and `shift-ctrl-3` for **Toggle Modelkit Comments**)

+These commands can be used for a single line or multiple selected lines.
+If all selected lines begin with comment characters, then the comment characters will be removed.
+Otherwise, the commands will add comment characters to the beginning of each selected line.
+This is the same behavior as the native **Toggle Comments** command in Atom found under the *Edit / Toggle Comments* menu for standard filetypes.

+The keybindings are defined in `keymaps/language-idf-keymap.json` and can be reconfigured, if you desire.

 ## Copyright

 All files copyright (c) 2017 - 2018 Big Ladder Software.
 All rights reserved.